 After determining the underlying causes of insomnia such as allergies, asthma, obstructive sleep apnoea or restless leg syndrome, these causes are first treated or reversed before medication is prescribed, says Dr Pang Yoke Teen from the Centre for Ear, Nose, Throat, Allergy and Snoring.

 THE GADGET LOVER

 According to the US National Sleep Foundation, noises lower than 40 decibels (such as a dripping tap) or higher than 70 decibels (your neighbour’s blaring stereo) can keep us awake.
-While there are fancy white noise generators such as the Marpac sound conditioner (US$59.95), using a fan or air-conditioner that generates constant, low frequency sound will work too.
+While there are fancy white noise generators such as a sound conditioner, using a fan or air-conditioner that generates constant, low frequency sound will work too.

 Sound Asleep pillow

 Listening to 45 minutes of relaxing jazz, folk or classical music before bedtime will send you off to sleep faster than counting sheep, researchers at the National Taiwan University found.
 So create a suitable playlist and plug your iPod into a Sound Asleep pillow(£25).
 The hidden, built-in speakers in the pillow are for your ears only so you won’t disturb your sleeping partner.
 It also comes in a giant fleece blanket form if you want to snuggle up.

 The Singapore Sleep Society suggests that adults who routinely require more than 10 to 12 hours of sleep a night and yet still feel tired should seek medical attention, as the need for prolonged sleep may be an indicator of narcolepsy, a less common sleep disorder characterised by excessive daytime sleepiness and sleep attacks.

 For more helpful tips head to our living in Singapore section.